tottopyou/Test_task/README.md

 - **Task 1:** Upload the smaller and larger images, choose the scale mode, and view the detected region.
 - **Task 2:** Upload an image, select the scaling factor, and view the segmented roads in the output.

+### Warning

+> **⚠️ Warning:** If you choose an 8x scale, it may take a significant amount of time to generate results, even when using a GPU.

 ---

 ## Challenges and Solutions